Aliases for CAPN9 Gene

 GeneCards Summary for CAPN9 Gene

 CAPN9 (Calpain 9) is a Protein Coding gene.
 Diseases associated with CAPN9 include gastric cancer.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPNS2.
+An important paralog of this gene is CAPN14.

 UniProtKB/Swiss-Prot for CAPN9 Gene

 Calpains are a group of calcium-sensitive cysteine proteases that are ubiquitously expressed in mammals.
 Structurally, calpains contain two subunits; an 80 kDa catalytic subunit and a 28 kDa regulatory subunit that functions as a chaperone to stabilize the 80 kDa structure.